weixinjian2005/gitskill/README.md

 # gitskill
-Creating a new branch is quick AND simple[Merged].
+Git is a free software.